ilenhanako/it-kid-book/C8_heroku_the_ hero.md

 #Chapter 8: Heroku the hero

-Heroku is similar to Github.however it is more advanced.In chapter 7, you have created your own Heroku account.
+Heroku is similar to Github, however it is more advanced.
+In chapter 7, you have created your own Heroku account.
 In this chapter you will learn how to use Heroku.

 _This is so exciting!
 Let's get started!_